jitao01/jitao01.github.io/_pages/about.md

 I'm Tao JI, current a PhD student in UCL's [Centre for Data Intensive Science](https://www.ucl.ac.uk/data-intensive-science-industry/).

-I am from China.
+I am from Mainland China.
 In 2023 I received my Bachelor of Science degree in Astronomy from Peking University.
-Then I got my Master of Philosophy Degree in Physics from The University of Hong Kong in 2025.
+Then I got my Master of Philosophy degree in Physics from The University of Hong Kong in 2025.

 Currently my research focuses on star and planet formation.
 I feel hornored to join [ALMA DMOST](https://alma-dmost.github.io/index.html) Large Program, dedicated to studying the structure of the dust and gas in disks around young Very Low Mass Stars, the most common type of star in our galaxy.